A Jack Blackjack Tudor Mystery

 "The novel is a fun and enjoyable romp, and I look forward to seeing what mishap next awaits the unlikely hero of Jack Blackjack."

-A Murder Too Soon was published by Creme de la Crime (Severn House) on 3rd May 2017.
+A Murder Too Soon was published by Severn House on 3rd May 2017.
+It is available in hardback, paperback and large print editions.